This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

 Pumps are essential equipment when it comes to chemical processes and product manufacturing.
 Pumps convert rotational kinetic energy into hydrodynamic energy and help to transfer fluid from one point to another.

-Pump runs by motors, the impeller is connected to shaft and shaft are connected to the motor.
-As the motor rotates, the impeller rotates which gives a moment to the fluid and if got pressure and discharged from the pump.
-Apart from selecting the proper pump for the process, operating the pump also plays an important role. do check Types of pump.
+The pump runs by motors, the impeller is connected to the shaft, and the shaft is connected to the motor.
+As the motor rotates, the impeller rotates which gives a moment to the fluid, and if got pressure and discharged from the pump.
+Apart from selecting the proper pump for the process, operating the pump also plays an important role.

-The improper operating pump can result in damaging of pump and malfunction which will increase pump maintenance costs.
-Improper operating of the pump will also not allow you to have proper pump performance.
+The improper operating pump can result in damage to the pump and malfunction which will increase pump maintenance costs.
+Improper operation of the pump will also not allow you to have proper pump performance.
 Pump priming is a factor that has a direct effect on the pump impeller.

 What is pump priming?